 However, in November 2018, they updated the schedule to more accurately reflect how long it will take.

 When I came back on the train from Toronto to Vancouver the new times were in effect, and we were right on schedule.
 Just prepare yourself to frequently stop because of freight traffic and that a delay can still occur.
 VIA Rail Canada doesn’t advise booking any onward travel the same day as scheduled to arrive.

 You can view the most recent train schedule times on the VIA Rail Website.

 Can you get off at stops?

-Jasper is a small town and the train station is right off the main strip so you will have time to explore the charming downtown area of Jasper, and even head into some nearby trails if you feel like a hike.
+You can even head into some nearby trails in Jasper National Park if you feel like a hike.
 If you can, I suggest getting off at Jasper and spending a few nights.
-It’s one of my favourite places in Canada/the world.
+It’s one of my favorite places in the world.